Marvy101/SlackerChat/README.md

 # Slacker Chat - A Simple UDP Chat Application

-Slacker Chat is a fun and lightweight college project that provides a simple chat platform for people to connect and communicate in real-time!
+Slacker Chat is a fun and lightweight college project that provides a simple chat platform for people to connect and communicate over their local network in real-time!
 We've created this application using Java for both the client and server side, and Java Swing for the GUI.

 ## How It Works